SoftwareQuTech/qoala-mlir/docs/functionize.md

 ## Introduction

-As part of the lowering from Qoala Middle to Lower Intermedia Representation (MIR to HIR), the program operations need to overcome in a major reorganization.
+As part of the lowering from Qoala Middle to Lower Intermediate Representation (MIR to HIR), the program operations need to overcome in a major reorganization.
 In particular, all quantum instructions that live inside the "main" function need to be according to certain rules and places inside their own functions.
 These function wrappers will be called from the main body of the program to maintain the logic of the program.